thiagotandrade/thiagotandrade/README.md

 My name is Thiago and I'm a software engineer :computer:.
 I've graduated at Computer Engineering from the Federal University of Pernambuco (CIn-UFPE).
 Currently, I work at Technological Innovations - FITec as a Software Development Specialist Jr.

+### 👨‍💻 Nowadays I am...
+- A postgraduate student in Artificial Intelligence from the University of Pernambuco (UPE).
+- Enrolled in the 13rd edition of [:rocket: Rocketseat](https://github.com/rocketseat)'s Bootcamp GoStack.

 ### 🔧 Technologies
 I work with:
 <img src="https://img.shields.io/badge/Angular-%23D3D3D3?style=flat-square&logo=angular&logoColor=black" />